 About

 Dr. LeBrón is an active contributor to popular conversations about policing as well as Puerto Rico and its diaspora.
 She has published op-eds in The Washington Post, The Guardian and Truthout and has been interviewed by a number of news outlets.
 Dr. LeBrón is one of the co-creators and project leaders for the Puerto Rico Syllabus (#PRsyllabus), a digital resource for understanding the Puerto Rican debt crisis.
 She is also one of the editors for The Abusable Past, a digital project that features unique and original content related to the praxis of radical history in this social and political moment.
-Dr. LeBrón is currently the Vice President/President Elect of the Puerto Rican Studies Association and a member of the Executive Committee of the American Studies Association.

 Writing